A nutritionist's food guide for a healthy heart

 Vitamin D has been shown to have a protective and restorative action on the heart and blood vessels.
 Having the right level of Vitamin D may help to prevent or reverse damage to the blood vessels caused by high blood pressure, atherosclerosis and diabetes.

-We think you'll also enjoy reading How do I know if I'm deficient in Vitamin D?
+We think you'll also enjoy reading How do I know if I'm deficient in Vitamin D? written by our expert team of nutritionists.

 Want to hear more from our nutritionists?
 Sign up to our email newsletter for insights, advice and offers: